About Pulaski County

 - The Hawkinsville-Pulaski County Chamber of Commerce, located at 100 Lumpkin Street, Hawkinsville, GA 31036, provides resources for businesses and maintains a directory of local businesses.

 Trade name registrations (Doing Business As or DBA filings) are filed with the Clerk of Superior Court at the courthouse.
-For comprehensive business entity searches including corporations, limited liability companies, limited partnerships, and nonprofit organizations, the Georgia Secretary of State Corporations Division maintains a free searchable database at ecorp.sos.ga.gov.
+For full business entity searches including corporations, limited liability companies, limited partnerships, and nonprofit organizations, the Georgia Secretary of State Corporations Division maintains a free searchable database at ecorp.sos.ga.gov.
 Professional licenses such as those for contractors, cosmetologists, and healthcare providers are issued by respective state licensing boards, not county offices.

 Sales tax permits are obtained through the Georgia Department of Revenue.
-Building permits, zoning approvals, and certificates of occupancy are issued by the Pulaski County Building Department or, for properties within city limits, by the City of Hawkinsville.
+Building permits, zoning approvals, and certificates of occupancy are issued by Pulaski County Building Department or, for properties within city limits, by the City of Hawkinsville.
 Their website and contact information can assist entrepreneurs with understanding local business requirements and economic development opportunities.

 Frequently Asked Questions